genshinsim/gcsimdocs/docs/next/config.md

 - `!`: not

 The one exception to this is that some system functions maybe take string as inputs.
 However, these strings cannot be assigned to variables or manipulated otherwise.

+### Fields

+Fields are special syntax for accessing in sim data during an iteration.
+Fields always starts with a `.`.
+For example, `.energy.xiangling` will evaluate to the current energy for `xiangling`.

+All fields must evaluate to a number.
+For fields that are true or false, they will evaluate to 1 if true and 0 if false.

+For more details on the available fields, see: [Fields](fields)

 ### Variables